 Having your site maintenance strategy in place is the best way to smooth these over.

 This is especially important for sites with high levels of user interactivity.
-For example, if you run an eCommerce site, it’s important to have a support process in place in the instance that something goes wrong during the payment process.
+For example, if you run an eCommerce site, it’s important to have a support process in place if something goes wrong during the payment process.

 9. Marketing as a Follow-Up